sample-aiml-security-assessment

 1. Local Testing

-# Test individual function
+# Test an individual SAM function

 cd aiml-security-assessment